rust-embedded/wg/rfcs/0000-multi-core-soundness.md

 core).
 This means that all `static`s are shared by default.

-Since defining a `static` only requires that its type is `Sync`, not `CoreSync`, this would be unsoung.
+Since defining a `static` only requires that its type is `Sync`, not `CoreSync`, this would be unsound.
 For example, it would allow storing a `bare_metal::Mutex` in a `static` and access it from all cores.
 Therefore, this RFC foregoes the ability to write safe SMP apps in Rust, instead proposing to shift focus to AMP apps, which do not share data by default and produce a separate executable per